 Advisor (CSA) wrongfully asserting that the proposed framework was "based on virtually complete ignorance of all well-established and taught principles of pharmacology and toxicology" and urging the CSA to review the policy.
 88 Both the USTR and ECPA subsequently referenced the letter as support for adopting a risk-based assessment framework for EDCs, shrewdly contributing to the controversy between different Commission departments on the approach followed.
-89 disrupting properties include: effects on reproduction, such as infertility; various thyroid and immune system dysfunction.
+89 reproduction, such as Infertility; various thyrold and Immune system dysfunction.